How To Use Windows Powershell Commands

 Converting PowerShell Object to HTML with ConvertTo-HTML

-Run the command below to collect the list of all the PowerShell commands (Get-Command) in retentivity and convert (ConvertTo-Html) the list to an HTML file named Command.html.
+Run the command below to collect the list of all the PowerShell commands (Get-Command

 # Creates a Commands.html file that contains all PowerShell commands Get-Control | ConvertTo-Html > Commands.html